Standing T-rotation Balance

 1. 1

-Stand tall with your feet hip-width apart and arms extended straight to the sides, forming a 'T' shape.
+Stand tall with your feet hip-width apart and your arms extended straight out to your sides at shoulder height.

 2. 2